SynScoots/ScootsRares/README.md

 ## Description ##

-This addon will automatically run the .findnpc command when near a rare.
+This addon will create a link in chat to automatically run the .findnpc command when near a rare.

 ## Installation ##